Resolution in a New Dimension for Solving Challenges of Society

-The new GHz-class NMR technology is now enabling novel research in functional structural biology of proteins and protein complexes.
+The new GHz-class NMR technology is now enabling novel research in functional structural biology of proteins and other biomolecules.

 A key principle in biology is: structure determines function.
 Our customers try to understand how molecules interact with each other and then modify their function.